semantic-flow/sflo-dendron-notes/sflo.conv.chatgpt.2025-06-23-namespace-to-thing-mutation.md

     _sflow is a zero‐byte (or minimal) file you commit alongside your metadata.

-    Any folder without _sflow is ignored by Weave, unless it lives under another resource and has its own _sflow.
+    Any folder without _sflow is ignored by Weave, unless it lives under another resource and has its own _sflo.

 2 Detection logic (pseudo‐code)